Practice Note - PNG1 - Guardianship List General Procedures

-- any person joined by the Tribunal as a party.
+- any person joined by VCAT as a party.

-A person may be removed as a party either on written application by a party or if the Tribunal decides to do so.
-A party may be removed if the Tribunal considers they are not a proper or necessary party in the proceeding.
+A person may be removed as a party either on written application by a party or if VCAT decides to do so.
+A party may be removed if VCAT considers they are not a proper or necessary party in the proceeding.
 Again, such orders may be made at a hearing or on the papers, as appropriate.

-A number of people are entitled to notice of an application for appointment of a guardian or administrator (or reassessment of the appointment), even if they are not parties.
-Those people are also entitled to be notified of the hearings and of any orders made by the Tribunal.
+A number of people are entitled to notice of an application in the Guardianship List, even if they are not parties.
+Those people are also entitled to be notified of the hearings and of any orders made VCAT.
 They are as follows:

-In a hearing of an application for an order about a power of attorney or supportive power of attorney, the following people are entitled to notice of the application, the hearing and any orders made by the Tribunal:
+In a hearing of an application for an order about a power of attorney or supportive power of attorney, the following people are entitled to notice of the application, the hearing and any orders made by VCAT: